 As severe weather rolled through the viewing area, two local meteorologists kept rolling to deliver critical forecast information even as water levels nearly reached a level that would have caused “real trouble.”

-Two broadcast meteorologists in central Illinois found themselves ankle-deep in water early Monday morning as their studio flooded during their coverage of the local severe weather.
+Two broadcast meteorologists in central Illinois found themselves ankle-deep in water early Monday morning, Sept.
+19, 2022, as their studio flooded during their coverage of the local severe weather.

-Chief Meteorologist Kevin Lighty and Meteorologist Jacob Dickey of the local channel WCIA 3 continued their coverage of heavy thunderstorms rolling through parts of Illinois Monday even as water poured into the studio.
+Chief Meteorologist Kevin Lighty and Meteorologist Jacob Dickey of the local channel WCIA 3 continued their coverage of heavy thunderstorms rolling through parts of Illinois that day even as water poured into the studio.

 "There's literally a lake -- there's a lake that's in the studio right now because of all of the heavy rainfall here that came in," Lighty said while on air, the camera switching to an overhead view of the studio.
 Water was pooled across the floor, threatening to damage the equipment.
 The newsroom and control room also saw flooding.

 "I can't believe that we're still able to do what we're doing here right now," he continued.
 "Our online stream is messed up, but we're still on TV here with you guys."

 At one point as cameras kept rolling, Lighty can be seen nearly slipping as he trudged through the water in the studio.